all-contributors/app/README.md

 ### Adding contributions
 Comment on Issue or Pull Request with text:
 ```
-@all-contributors please add @jakebolam for infrastructure, test and code
+@all-contributors please add @jakebolam for infrastructure, tests and code
 ```

 The bot will then create a Pull Request to add the contributor, then reply with the pull request details.